CollaboraOnline/richdocumentscode/README.md

        }
        ```

+      - Change `expVer` to `%COOLWSD_VERSION_HASH%`, i.e. to this literal placeholder, because otherwise the expected and the actual git hashes may not match, and server will always return 'restarting' status instead of 'OK'.

    > **Note:** These changes are for development purposes only and should not be used in a production environment.

 3. **Configure Nextcloud Office:** In your Nextcloud instance, go to **Settings > Office**.